semrush/intergalactic/website/docs/core-principles/motion-principles-guide/motion-principles-guide.md

 - Don't use flashing of more than 3 times per second in your animation.
 - Limit component animation to no more than a couple of seconds at a time.
 - Let users [opt out of animation](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) altogether, if that's what they prefer.
+Use `preferes-reduced-motion` CSS media feature for this.